nana-4/materia-theme/README.md

 Did you get the error: `XMLLINT not set and xmllint not found in path`?
 Then you'll also need to install `libxml2-utils`.

-Install the theme with the following commands.
+Install the theme with the following commands:

 ```sh
 cd /tmp && curl -sL https://github.com/nana-4/materia-theme/archive/v20171005.tar.gz | tar xz